-This information explains the different kinds of blood cells and their functions.
+This information explains the different parts of your blood and their functions.

-Most blood cells are made in the bone marrow.
+Most blood cells are made in your bone marrow.
 They are constantly being made and replaced.
 How long a blood cell lasts before being replaced is called its lifespan.

-Blood is made up of 4 components: red blood cells, white blood cells, platelets, and plasma.
+Your blood is made up of 4 parts: red blood cells, white blood cells, platelets, and plasma.

-- Neutrophils, which help fight bacterial and fungal infections.
+- Neutrophils help fight bacterial and fungal infections.

 - Monocytes break down and remove foreign organisms and dying cells from your body.